-Tessa Virtue And Scott Moir: 6 Songs That Would Be A Dream To See Them Skate To [Opinion]
+Tessa Virtue And Scott Moir: 6 Songs That Would Be A Dream Come True To See Them Skate To [Opinion]

 Three-time Olympic gold medalists and ice dance legends, Tessa Virtue and Scott Moir, are currently touring Japan with Stars on Ice.
 PopSugar recently shared a video of one of their routines.
 In it, Virtue and Moir can be seen skating their hearts out to Michael Jackson’s “Rock My World.”
 The upbeat routine is thematically akin to the exuberant short dance they performed to a Prince medley in their competitive comeback season.
 Their Stars on Ice program also features some choreography from the duo’s Moulin Rouge! free dance, as well as their trademark lift “The Goose.”

-Tessa Virtue and Scott Moir are the only ice dance team that can do upbeat routines, as well they can dramatic, and gentle ones.
+Tessa Virtue and Scott Moir are the only ice dance team that can do upbeat routines as well they can dramatic and gentle ones.
 There is truly no kind of program they can’t do.
-With that in mind, here are a few songs this Virtue and Moir fan would love to see them skate to, at some point.
+With that in mind, here are a few songs this Virtue and Moir fan would love to see them skate to at some point.

 “Dive” and “Perfect” by Ed Sheeran